-They gave me some drawing that some kid did in the school and said like, have a good first chemo like I’m behind you and you have like the name of the little kid that you know, drew you something.
+They gave me some drawing that some kid did in the school and said like, “Have a good first chemo.
+I’m behind you,” and you have the name of the little kid that drew you something.
 So it was pretty cute.

 Losing hair from chemotherapy

-We put some trash bags all over my living room and we just shaved it off.
+We put some trash bags all over my living room, and we just shaved it off.
 We actually did a mullet on my head.
-So we laughed a lot, played music.
-It was really really fun.
+We laughed a lot, played music.
+It was really, really fun.

 It was really empowering actually to shave my head.
 It’s like I was having some type of control over this situation that I was put in.
 It was really fun.

 Then after my second chemo treatment, my hair was shaved.
-So, you know, a hair follicle would fall out and I was like, ‘Oh, thank god I’ve shaved my head because I wouldn’t be able to bear like losing a lot of hair.’
+A hair follicle would fall out, and I was like, “Oh, thank god I’ve shaved my head because I wouldn’t be able to bear losing a lot of hair.”
 I had pretty long hair prior to cancer.